titilambert/shinken-manual/source/05_thebasics/thebasics-timeperiods.rst

 If you do not use the "check_period directive" to specify a timeperiod, Shinken will be able to schedule active checks of the host or service anytime it needs to.
 This is essentially a 24x7 monitoring scenario.

 Specifying a timeperiod in the "check_period directive" allows you to restrict the time that Shinken perform regularly scheduled, active checks of the host or service.
 When Shinken attempts to reschedule a host or service check, it will make sure that the next check falls within a valid time range within the defined timeperiod.
-If it doesn't, Shinken will adjust the next check time to coincide with the next “valid” time in the specified timeperiod.
+If it doesn't, Shinken will adjust the next check time to coincide with the next “valid" time in the specified timeperiod.
 This means that the host or service may not get checked again for another hour, day, or week, etc.

 On-demand checks and passive checks are not restricted by the timeperiod you specify in the "check_period directive".
 Only regularly scheduled active checks are restricted.